EconomyLens.com

 The move against the US giant marks the latest move by the 27-nation EU to rein in Big Tech. ©AFP

 Rome (AFP) – Italian regulators ordered Meta on Wednesday to open its WhatsApp chat platform to rival AI chatbots as it and EU authorities pursue a probe that the US tech giant is abusing its dominant market position.
-Meta has integrated Meta AI across the company’s platforms, which include Facebook and Instagram, that serve billions of users globally.
+Meta has integrated Meta AI across the company’s platforms, which include Facebook and Instagram, serving billions of users globally.

 Related

 Locking WhatsApp’s more than three billion users into Meta AI could give the company a commercial advantage over rival AI chatbots.
-Italy’s competition regulator, which opened its probe in July, stated that following a review of briefs submitted as part of the investigation, “Meta’s conduct appears to constitute an abuse, since it may limit production, market access or technical developments in the AI Chatbot services market, to the detriment of consumers.”
-It issued an interim order for Meta to suspend the terms and allow rival AI chatbots to use WhatsApp while its investigation continues.
+Italy’s competition regulator, which opened its probe in July, noted that following a review of briefs submitted during the investigation, it found that “Meta’s conduct appears to constitute an abuse, since it may limit production, market access or technical developments in the AI Chatbot services market, to the detriment of consumers.”

-The interim order is deemed necessary as “Meta’s conduct may cause serious and irreparable harm to competition in the affected market,” the regulator added.
-The Italian authority indicated it would coordinate with the European Commission “to ensure that Meta’s conduct is addressed in the most effective manner.”
-When the EU antitrust probe was announced earlier this month, WhatsApp pushed back against the claims that its new terms hindered competition as “baseless.”
+The regulator issued an interim order for Meta to suspend the terms and allow rival AI chatbots to use WhatsApp while its investigation continues.
+This interim order is deemed necessary as “Meta’s conduct may cause serious and irreparable harm to competition in the affected market,” it added.
+The Italian regulator stated it would coordinate with the European Commission “to ensure that Meta’s conduct is addressed in the most effective manner.”

-Meta already faces the risk of heavy fines under the bloc’s Digital Services Act (DSA), which regulates content.
-One DSA case accuses Meta of failing to grant researchers sufficient access to public data, while another focuses on accusations that Meta platforms Facebook and Instagram do not provide user-friendly ways to flag illegal content or challenge content-moderation decisions.
-EU regulators are also investigating Facebook and Instagram over concerns that they are not doing enough to combat the addictive nature of their platforms for children.
+When the EU antitrust probe was announced earlier this month, WhatsApp pushed back against claims that its new terms hindered competition, calling them “baseless.”
+Meanwhile, Meta already faces the risk of heavy fines under the bloc’s Digital Services Act (DSA), which regulates content.
+One DSA case accuses Meta of failing to grant researchers sufficient access to public data, while another focuses on allegations that Meta platforms Facebook and Instagram do not provide user-friendly ways to flag illegal content or contest content-moderation decisions.

-Meta has separately appealed against a 200-million-euro fine imposed this year under the bloc’s Digital Markets Act competition law over its policy asking users to choose between an ad-free subscription and a free, ad-supported service.
+Additionally, EU regulators are investigating Facebook and Instagram over concerns that they are not doing enough to mitigate the addictive nature of their platforms for children.
+Meta has separately appealed against a 200-million-euro fine imposed earlier this year under the bloc’s Digital Markets Act competition law regarding its policy forcing users to choose between an ad-free subscription and a free, ad-supported service.

 © 2024 AFP